-Changes are continually made to the information herein; before using this publication in connection with the operation of IBM systems, consult the latest IBM System Bibliography, GC20-0001, for the editions and technical newsletters that are applicable and current.
+This edition applies to Version 2 Release 2 of MVS/System Product program numbers 5740-XC6 and 5665-291 and to all subsequent releases until otherwise indicated in new editions or technical newsletters.
+Changes are made periodically to the information herein; before using this publication in connection with the operation of IBM systems, consult the latest IBM System/370 Bibliography, GC20-0001, for the editions that are applicable and current.

 References in this publication to IBM products or services do not imply that IBM intends to make these available in all countries in which IBM operates.
 Any reference to an IBM product in this publication is not intended to state or imply that only IBM's product may be used.
 Any functionally equivalent product may be used instead.
+This statement does not expressly or implicitly waive any intellectual property right IBM may hold in any product mentioned herein.